FREE activities for your kids – and for you!

 - When your kids talk to you, treat it like a gift and give them all your attention.
 Put your devices away, look in their eyes and listen – really listen – with your ears and your heart.
 Respond to what you hear with phrases like, “Thank you for sharing that with me,” and “That sounds like it feels really bad,” and “Tell me more,” and “How can I help?”

 - Partner with them to identify and meet their needs.
-It is important your goal is NOT to “fix” your child but rather partner to understand the need beneath the feeling and find ways to work them to get their needs met.
+It is important your goal is NOT to “fix” your child but rather partner to understand the need beneath the feeling and find ways to work WITH them to get their needs met (not do it for them).